apg360/re2c-lemon-example/Tutorial/lexer_parser_steps_tutorial.md

 >  1.  first a symbol will be searched in the current scope, i.e. current symbol table.
 >  2.  if a name is found, then search is completed, else it will be searched in the parent symbol table until,
 >  3.  either the name is found or global symbol table has been searched for the name.
+>  A compiler maintains two types of symbol tables: a global symbol table which can be accessed by all the procedures and scope symbol tables that are created for each scope in the program.
 > ```